jyao1/td-shim/doc/design.md

  The [td-shim threat model](https://github.com/jyao1/td-shim/blob/init_version/doc/threat_model.md) defines the threat model for the td-shim.

 This repo includes a full `td-shim`, and sample `td-payload`.
 The consumer may create other td-payload.
-For example, to support [TDX](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html) [migration TD](https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-migration-td-design-guide-348987-001.pdf), a rust-migtd can inlcude a td-shim and a migtd-payload.
+For example, to support [TDX](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-trust-domain-extensions.html) [migration TD](https://www.intel.com/content/dam/develop/external/us/en/documents/tdx-migration-td-design-guide-348987-001.pdf), a rust-migtd can include a td-shim and a migtd-payload.

 ## td-shim